spacetelescope/jwst/docs/jwst/align_refs/description.rst

 Outputs
 -------

-4D aligned PSF images
+3D aligned PSF images
 ^^^^^^^^^^^^^^^^^^^^^
-:Data model: `~jwst.datamodels.QuadModel`
+:Data model: `~jwst.datamodels.CubeModel`
 :File suffix: _psfalign

-The output is a 4D data model, where the 3rd axis has length equal to the total number of reference PSF images in the input PSF stack and the 4th axis has length equal to the number of integrations in the input science target product (ncols x nrows x npsfs x nints).
+The output is a CubeModel, where the 3rd axis has length equal to the total number of reference PSF images in the input PSF stack (ncols x nrows x npsfs).
-Image[n,m] in the 4D data is the n :sup:`th` PSF image aligned to the m :sup:`th` science target integration.
+Each Image[n] in the 3D data is the n :sup:`th` PSF image aligned to the first science target integration.
 The file name is exposure-based, using the input science target exposure name as the root, with the addition of the association candidate ID and the "_psfalign" product type suffix, e.g. "jw8607342001_02102_00001_nrcb3_a3001_psfalign.fits."